BeardDesign1/BD-Even-Better-Repo/README.md

 2. Download [evenBetterRepo.plugin.js](https://raw.githubusercontent.com/IRDeNial/BD-Even-Better-Repo/master/evenBetterRepo.plugin.js)
 3. Put it in your plugins directory (Just open it from the client, can vary between users).
 4. Restart BetterDiscord
+5. Go into the BetterDiscord settings and enable the plugin
+6. Restart betterDiscord

 ## Contributors
 * [IRDeNial](https://github.com/IRDeNial/)